lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Iris beckons Jim away from the hut, trying to misdirect him._

 > Hey Jim!
 Come here!
-There’s something cool over here you have to see!
+There's something cool over here you have to see!

 **TheBlade** _(03-Sep-18 05:08 PM)_